Water and Wastewater Master Plan

 The Class Environmental Assessment process provides a consistent, streamlined and easily understood process for planning and implementing municipal infrastructure projects.
 It also ensures public and stakeholder participation.

-How will the Master Plan consider long-term sustainability?
+How does the Master Plan consider long-term sustainability?

-Similar to the 2016 Water and Wastewater Master Plan, this update is based on three key principles using the One Water approach.
-The principles, with more specific examples of what will be considered, are:
+The Water and Wastewater Master Plan is based on three key principles using the One Water approach.
+The principles, with more specific examples considered, are:

 How does the Water and Wastewater Master Plan Update relate to other Regional initiatives?

-The Regional Official Plan outlines the policies of York Region to guide growth management, economic, environmental and community planning decisions.
+- The Regional Official Plan outlines the policies of York Region to guide growth management, economic, environmental and community planning decisions.
+The Plan helps ensure we are building communities that are healthy and complete, where both current and future residents of all abilities and ages can live, work and play.
 The Water and Wastewater Master Plan is an infrastructure master plan to service the growth identified in the Regional Official Plan

 The Regional Official Plan, Water and Wastewater Master Plan and the Transportation Master Plan are updated at the same so that we grow in a coordinated way and ensure we have essential infrastructure in the right place at the right time at the right cost.